hash-davi/my-pong-clone/README.md

-# my-pong-clone
+# My Pong Clone

-My attempt at cloning Pong by using the LÖVE framework for Lua.
+## Disclaimer

+This is actually my first time using Lua and the LÖVE framework.
+Thus, I do not have any prior experience at making games.